-Regional feed-in tariff arrangements are changing.
-Soon there will be two different regional feed-in tariffs available – the existing flat tariff and a new time-varying tariff.
+Regional feed-in tariff arrangements have changed.
+There are now 2 different regional feed-in tariffs available - the existing flat tariff and a new time-varying tariff.

 Eligibility for the feed-in tariffs now includes systems up to 30 kilowatts.

 Customers who live in regional Queensland (and who are not receiving the 44 cent feed-in tariff) can access the regional feed-in tariffs.
 Your property must be connected to the Ergon Energy distribution network or the Essential Energy network (in South West Queensland) to be eligible.

 The Queensland Competition Authority sets the regional feed-in tariff rate each year.

 You can find more information on the QCA website.